604adrian/Emojification/README.md

 Emojification is a module to turn strings of text into strings of emoji.
-See it in action with this demo: https://604adrian.github.io/emojify-on-the-web/
+To see how it works, check out this example website: https://604adrian.github.io/emojify-on-the-web/
 # Highlights
 * [Modes](#Modes)
 * [Wildcards](#Wildcards)